-Greywater (also spelled graywater, grey water, gray water) or sullage is all wastewater generated in households or office buildings from streams without fecal contamination.
-By definition greywater is generally waste water from showers, baths, basins, and washing machines.
-Greywater treatment is easier than municipal wastewater treatment, generating a large interest in its reuse and recycling.
-Typical applications for greywater recycling and re-use are toilet flushing, irrigation and other non-potable uses.
+Greywater (also spelled graywater, grey water, gray water) or sullage is all wastewater generated in office buildings or households from streams without fecal contamination.
+Greywater is generally defined as wastewater from baths, showers, basins, and washing machines.
+Compared to municipal wastewater treatment, Greywater treatment is easier as it generates a large interest in its reuse and recycling.
+Generally, recycling and re-use are done for toilet flushing, irrigation, and other non-potable uses.

-However, greywater can be contaminated with different kinds of soluble and insoluble substances and must be treated properly.
-Contaminants in greywater include traces of dirt, food, grease, hair, and certain household cleaning products.
-Typically, media filtration and ultrafiltration based treatment technologies are used.
-Ultra-filtration to prevent particles, bacteria and viruses of passing through.
-Ultimately, greywater can be disinfected with ultraviolet and/or chlorination, to ensure residual disinfection at point-of-use.
-It is very stable process and compact design and High effluent quality and low sludge production.
+But still, greywater can get contaminated with several types of insoluble and soluble substances and shall be properly treated.
+Contaminants like traces of food, hair, dirt, grease, and certain household cleaning products can be contaminated in greywater.
+Mostly, media filtration and ultrafiltration based treatment technologies are used for this.
+For preventing bacteria, particles, and viruses that are passing through are prevented by Ultrafiltration.
+Greywater can ultimately be disinfected with ultraviolet and/or chlorination, for ensuring residual disinfection at point-of-use.
+It is a very stable process and compact design and High effluent quality and low sludge production.